Lonewolf239/NeoIni/docs/PROVIDERS.md

 ### Notes

-- All existing file-based constructors (`new NeoIniReader(path)`, encryption variants) continue to work — they use the built-in `NeoIniFileProvider` internally.
+- All existing file-based constructors (`new NeoIniDocument(path)`, encryption variants) continue to work — they use the built-in `NeoIniFileProvider` internally.
 - `UseAutoBackup`, `DeleteFile`, `DeleteBackup`, and `GetEncryptionPassword` are file-provider-specific.
 Calling them on a custom provider throws `UnsupportedProviderOperationException`.
 - Hot-reload works with any provider that returns a meaningful value from `GetStateChecksum()`.